macadmins/SplashBuddy/README.md

 ## Contributing

-If you use SplashBuddy, please consider [donating](https://supporterhq.com/support/ahkcfnbm4sib0djpa9xhee78p/SplashBuddy).
-If you can, use [Bitcoin](bitcoin:1McfDZyLxvPzq5Pc1aMysWHxEDxP2gABeo) as there are no fees.
-Goals of the donation is to get a lump of money we can use to pay for specific developments and events.
 I (ftiff) have been working countless hours at night for two years to bring SplashBuddy to life.
 [Many others](https://github.com/ftiff/SplashBuddy/blob/master/THANKS.md) invested time in it too.

-We need money to:
-- [ ] Get a one-day code review of SplashBuddy by an experienced Mac software developer ($500)
-- [ ] Pay for a venue for JNUC'17 [SplashBuddy Jumpstart](https://www.jamf.com/jamf-nation/events/jnuc/2017/289/splashbuddy-jumpstart?view=info) ($?)
-- [ ] Fund a second open source project for MacAdmins ($2000)

-You can also contribute in [other ways](https://github.com/ftiff/SplashBuddy/blob/master/CONTRIBUTING.md).
+You can also [contribute](https://github.com/ftiff/SplashBuddy/blob/master/CONTRIBUTING.md) and be part of this list.